dfornis/dfornis/content/post/predicting-search-data/index.md

 Regressions and scatter plots:
 ![](hits_regressions_plot2.png)

-I inspected the relationship between y, x1 and x2 while running regressions with and without lag at the same time.
-Inspecting the plots we see that there is a linear relationship between the variables.
-The narrative (virus search) variable does well with 1 lag, while the behavioral (train ticket search) does better without a lag.
-But this will depend a lot on the search queries used and on the reliability of Google's black box of magic.
-So for this experiment I stuck with the theory in order to be able to predict 1-step-ahead.
-Lagged variables it is.
+Inspecting the plots reveals that there is a linear relationship between the variables.
+The virus search variable does well with 1 lag, while the train ticket search does better without a lag.
+This will likely depend a lot on the search queries used and on the reliability of Google's black box data.
+For the purpose of this experiment I stuck with the theory in order to be able to predict 1-step-ahead and continued with lagged variables.

 Next, preparing the data for model fitting.
 ```